ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 ## Transaction Value Balances
 [guide-transaction]: #guide-transaction

-Each transaction has an indidual value pool, containing its unspent *input* value.
+Each transaction has an individual value pool, containing its unspent *input* value.

 Spent transparent inputs add value to this pool, and newly created transparent outputs remove value.
 Similarly, Sprout JoinSplits have a field that adds value to the transaction pool, and a field that removes value.